spine-tools/MopoHeatSectorDataProcessing/output/README.md

 when projecting future heating/cooling demand scenarios, where average weather for 2002-2012 was used.

+Produced by `demand_scaling.ipynb` with more details on how the demand timeseries are processed from the raw [ArchetypeBuildingModel](https://github.com/vttresearch/ArchetypeBuildingModel) output.

 ## `heat_storage_technology_params.csv`

 Parameters for select heat storage technologies based on the [Danish Energy Agency technology catalogues](https://ens.dk/en/our-services/technology-catalogues).

+Produced by `process_storage_data.ipynb` with more details on how the DEA data is mapped, aggregated, and processed into the desired technology parameters.

 ## `heating_technology_params.csv`